davidmlentz/davidmlentz.github.io/monitoringLAMP2.md

 ![Metric Explorer for PHP](https://github.com/davidmlentz/davidmlentz.github.io/blob/master/Metric%20Explorer%20functionTime.duration.avg_2.png "Metric Explorer for PHP")

+To learn more about collecting PHP metrics, see [this GitHub repository.](https://github.com/DataDog/php-datadogstatsd)

 ## Creating a custom dashboard in Datadog

 The steps above have used Datadog's Metric Explorer and default dashboards to see some initial metrics.
-Intead of looking at each of these separately, you can create a custom dashboard, combining relevant metrics to help visualize the performance the infrastructure and the application.
+Intead of looking at metrics separately, you can create a custom dashboard, combining relevant metrics to help visualize the performance the infrastructure and the application.

 In [your Datadog account](https://app.datadoghq.com), click Dashboards in the left-side navigation, then click New Dashboard.
 Type a title for your dashboard in the Dashboard Name field, then click the New TimeBoard button.
 (The other option here is to create a ScreenBoard.
 For information on these two types of dashboards, see [this FAQ article](https://help.datadoghq.com/hc/en-us/articles/204580349-What-is-the-difference-between-a-ScreenBoard-and-a-TimeBoard-).)